How To Choose a Domain Name For Your Blog? This is the first question that comes to mind when you are planning to start your own website.

 Quick solution: Got a great idea for a domain?
 Register your name today with unlimited hosting and put a website out there before someone else beats you to it.

-Make sure the name you’ve selected isn’t trademarked, copyrighted or being used by another company.
+Make sure the name you’ve selected isn’t trademarked, copyrighted, or used by another company.

 It could result in a huge legal mess that could cost you a fortune, as well as your domain!